v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 We'll be adding full support for PKCS certificates on devices that run macOS.
 Users will be able to deploy user and device certificates with customization subject and subject alternative name fields.
 We also will have a new setting Allow All Apps Access, which by enabling gives all associated apps access to the private key.
 For more details on this setting, visit the following Apple documentation: https://developer.apple.com/business/documentation/Configuration-Profile-Reference.pdf.

 ###   Derived Credentials to provision mobile devices with certificates      <!--  1736036, 1736037, 1772050      -->
-We’ll be adding support for Derived Credentials, which support the *National Institute of Standards and Technology (NIST) 800-157* standard for deploying certificates to devices.
+We'll be adding support for Derived Credentials, which support the *National Institute of Standards and Technology (NIST) 800-157* standard for deploying certificates to devices.
 Derived credentials rely on the use of a Personal Identity Verification (PIV)  or Common Access Card (CAC) card, like a smart card.
 Users authenticate with their smart card on a computer, and then submit a request for a certificate for their managed device following the process required by the derived credential provider.

 The process to use Derived Credentials to get a certificate is different than using SCEP or PKCS certificate profiles, but the end result is the same – mobile devices with certificates for authentication that can be used for app authentication, VPN, Wi-Fi, or email profiles.